Search Apartments in Arkansas

 With three national forests, Hot Springs National Park, Buffalo National River, 45 state parks, 13 major lakes, 2 mountain ranges and 9,000 miles of streams and rivers, it's no wonder how Arkansas earned its nickname.
 The beauty of the scenery is enhanced by the four distance seasons that grace the landscape.

 For those who are relocating to Arkansas apartments without a job, there's good news: Arkansas is a great place to find work, the unemployment rate is consistently below the national average.
 In the past, Arkansas was primarily an agricultural state, and it is still the number one producer of rice and poultry.
-However, industry has surpassed agriculture as the main economic force, and Arkansas is currently ranked eighth in the nation for industry.
-The state houses the home offices of such major companies as Jacuzzi, Tyson Foods, TCBY, Riceland Foods, Sam Walton's Wal-Mart, Maybelline, Dillards Department Stores and J.B.
-Hunt Transport Company.
-Other major manufacturers in the state include Whirlpool Corporation, International Paper, American Greetings and Georgia Pacific.
+However, industry has surpassed agriculture as the main economic force.
+Walmart is likely the most-known corporation based in Arkansas.

-The principal cities of Arkansas include Little Rock (population 183,133), the state capital and chief commercial center, located on the Arkansas River; Fort Smith (80,268), an industrial center; North Little Rock (60,433), on the opposite bank of the river; Pine Bluff (55,085), a center of the state's wood-processing industry; Jonesboro (55,515), a commercial and farm-goods processing center; Fayetteville (58,047), an industrial city and distribution center for rich agricultural region; and Hot Springs (35,750), a resort and spa in the Ouachita Mountains.
+The principal cities of Arkansas include Little Rock, the state capital and chief commercial center, located on the Arkansas River; North Little Rock, on the opposite bank of the river; Fort Smith, an industrial center; Pine Bluff, a center of the state's wood-processing industry; Jonesboro, a commercial and farm-goods processing center; Fayetteville, an industrial city and distribution center for rich agricultural region; and Hot Springs, a resort and spa in the Ouachita Mountains.

 Little Rock, the capital city of Arkansas, is located near the center of the state.
 Its claims to fame include being President Bill Clinton's first capital city and the cradle of the civil rights movement.
 Little Rock offers exciting nightlife, excellent restaurants and interesting destinations like the new Clinton Presidential Center and Park.
 The weather is comfortable much of the year, with highs reaching into the low 80s in the summer and dipping down into the 30s in winter.
 Perhaps the most popular spot in town, the historic, downtown River Market District has been part of a revitalization of the riverfront over the past decade.
 Housing in general is limited, but there are some gorgeous new apartments for rent in this exciting, up-and-coming neighborhood.